 Here is a highly ranked cinnamon supplement on Amazon.

-If you read the Amazon comments, you see that while many say its helped, not everybody is happy with it.
+If you read the Amazon comments, you see that while many say its help, not everybody is happy with it.

 Cinnamon has been in several supplements I've previously reviewed including: